ccsosa/edgeR_nf-core-rnaseq/README.md

 **Imports:** `base, utils, methods, stats, ggplot2, tximport, parallel`

+## example files loaded
+- INDEX_BASH_1.sh (Salmon order to get a salmon index folder with the files to run nf-core/rnaseq)
+    >This must be done before run nf-core/rnaseq pipeline!
+- run_5.sh (Bash script to download the SRR samples from NCBI with fastq-dump)
+- run5.csv (nf-core/rnaseq sample file to be used to get the salmon counts)
+- run5_nf_test.sh (Bash script to run nextflow nf-core/rnaseq)

 # Description:

-This code perform the following steps described graphically in the following schema :
+This code performs the following steps described graphically in the following schema :

 ![Code schema](https://raw.githubusercontent.com/ccsosa/edgeR_nf-core-rnaseq/main/images/edgeR_pipeline.drawio.png)